aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ## Deploy CI/CD pipeline for the application

-To create the pipeline you will need to run the following command:
+To create the pipeline, you will need to run the following command:

 ```bash
 cdk deploy apigw-queue-ingestion-cdk-pipeline